ShahedSabab/TutVis/README.md

 contains the web interface of the prototype which visualizes the auto generated features from the machine learning model.

 # Plot directory
-contatins scripts to visualize different aspects of the model.
+contatins scripts to visualize different aspects and exploratory data analysis of the model.

 # LearningCurve directory
 contatins script to build a learning curve for this model.